rhydiandav/AIrene/README.md

 # AIRene

-Front end to our final northcoders project, AIrene.
+Front end to our final Northcoders project, AIrene, a mobile app for iOS and Android devices written in Dart using Google's [Flutter](https://flutter.dev/) framework.

-Please see [AIrene-be](https://github.com/rhydiandav/AIrene-be) for further information on the back-end of the project.

 ## About

-AIrene is a mobile app for iOS and Android devices, written in Dart using Google's [Flutter](https://flutter.dev/) framework.

-The app is designed to promote mental well being, utilising a chatbot to interact with users in a friendly, conversational manner.
+AIrene is designed to promote mental well being, utilising a chatbot to interact with users in a friendly, conversational manner.

 Users can log moods, activities and achievements in their day using the chatbot, which responds appropriately according to mood.
 Further features include a diary and reports on moods for each day recorded, allowing users to identify trends.
 The app also features a breathing exercise, and a page for further wellbeing resources.

+## Technology Used

+The front end of the app was written in [Dart](https://dart.dev/) using [Flutter](https://flutter.dev).

+The chatbot was built using [Dialogflow](https://dialogflow.com).
+Responses and database interaction were handled using [Cloud Functions](https://firebase.google.com/products/functions), executed in a [Node.js](https://nodejs.org/en/) environment.

+The database was built using [Cloud Firestore](https://cloud.google.com/firestore/).

+User authentication was handled with [Firebase Authentication](https://firebase.google.com/products/auth).

 ## Screenshots